okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## Test account guidelines

 You need to create a test account on your app so that the OIN team can use it to test and verify your integration.
 The test account details and credentials are specified in the **General Settings** > **Test Account** fields from the OIN Manager.

-???
-Work on:

-We need a test user with admin access who has the rights to configure SSO for SAML/SCIM.
-Even if your support team has configured SSO or SCIM, we need access to verify if users and/or groups on the application end are created by SCIM Provisioning or SAML/OIDC (JiT).

 In general, the test account allows the OIN team to verify that your integration flow works as expected for your use case.

-We prefer isvtest@okta.com to be a test user.
-If you can't use this email to create a test user, you can provide a specific account in a different domain.

-???
-Perhaps remove/merge with the above ???

-Depending on the use case of our app, the permissions and roles for your test account are varied.
-For example:

-* For an SSO integration, you can provide a regular, non-admin user test account for the OIN team to test Single Sign-On with your app.
+The test account is typically an admin user in your app with additional privileges depending on your user case.

-* For a lifecycle management integration, you can provide a test account with HR admin privileges to onboard, change roles, or offboard employees on your app.
+* For a lifecycle management integration, ensure that your admin test account has HR admin privileges to onboard, change roles, or offboard employees on your app.
+* For an SSO or SCIM integration, ensure your admin test account has privileges to configure SSO and SCIM (even if your app is already configured with SSO or SCIM).
+The OIN team needs to verify whether users and/or groups were created by SCIM provisioning or by SAML/OIDC (JiT) on your application.
-* For an API service integration, you can provide a test account with privileges to trigger an API process on your app.
+* For an API service integration, ensure that your admin test account has privileges configure system settings and to trigger API processes on your app.
+* `isvtest@okta.com` is the recommended test account username, however, you can provide an alternative username with a different domain.

 > **Note:** Ensure that proper scopes are defined for OAuth 2.0 authentication.

-In general, the test account provides the OIN team with the ability to verify that your integration flow works as expected for your use case.
-Provide the necessary permissions required for your app.
-If you have further questions, contact the OIN team.

 ## Customer configuration document guidelines